 How to choose your destination

 A very interesting option is the possibility of comparing two cities.
-Here for example you can compare the cost of living in Sydney and Milan:
+Here, for example, you can compare the cost of living in Sydney and Milan:

 Purchasing power is the value of a currency expressed in terms of the number of goods or services that one unit of money can buy.

-There are bound to be difficult times and homesickness will sometimes be hard to deal with, but living abroad for a while is the best way in my opinion to live your life to the full.
+The secret to living a successful life abroad is to remember the reasons why you made this choice in the first place and focus on its positive aspects.
+There are bound to be difficult times, and homesickness will sometimes be hard to deal with, but living abroad for a while is the best way, in my opinion, to live your life to the fullest.

 Thank you dude for the tips!
 Really helpful, I wish you a great life ahead.